+'''

+the Securities Exchange Act of 1934 (Amendment No. 2)

+Filed by the Registrant /{\rm X}/

+Filed by a Party other than the Registrant / /

+Check the appropriate box:

+/ / Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule

+14a-6(e)(2))

+/X/ Definitive Proxy Statement

+/ / Definitive Additional Materials

+/ / Soliciting Material Pursuant to Section240.14a-11(c) or

+Section240.14a-12

+ANTIVIRALS INC.

+(Name of Registrant as Specified In Its Charter)

+ANTIVIRALS INC.

+(Name of Person(s) Filing Proxy Statement)

+Payment of Filing Fee (Check the appropriate box):

+/ / No fee required

+'''

+/ / Fee computed on table below per Exchange Act Rules 14a-6(i)(1)

+(1) Title of each class of securities to which transaction applies:

+and 0-11.

-PRELIMINARY COPIES CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY SCHEDULE 14A (RULE 14A-101) INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 2) Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 11 14a-6(e)(2)) Definitive Proxy Statement /X/ Definitive Additional Materials 11 Soliciting Material Pursuant to Section240.14a-11(c) or 11 Section240.14a-12 ANTIVIRALS INC. - -----(Name of Registrant as Specified In Its Charter) ANTIVIRALS INC. (Name of Person(s) Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box): No fee required / / Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: Common Stock and Warrants (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: /X/ Fee paid previously with preliminary materials. / / Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.:
+Common Stock and Warrants

+- (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - ----- - /X/ Fee paid previously with preliminary materials. / / Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: